 - News media

-October 2017 update: WhatsApp is now fully blocked in China.
+WhatsApp is now fully blocked in China as of October 2017.
 After brief service disruptions during which users were unable to send photos and videos, China has now completely blocked the world’s most popular messaging app including normal text messages.
 The block coincides with the 19th National Congress of the Chinese Communist Party.
 Censorship is often ramped up prior to such events.

 A VPN will unblock all of the sites and apps listed here, including WhatsApp.